Crane Wind Ensemble

 Campus Community Band

-Campus Commnuity Band is a non-auditioning concert band for Crane music majors, Liberal Arts students, college faculty and staff, and community members.
+Campus Community Band is a non-auditioning concert band for Crane music majors, Liberal Arts students, college faculty and staff, and community members.
 Community members must register or enroll as auditing students Weekly rehearsals on a variety of concert band music of different genres.
 The course is especially helpful for Crane music majors who wish to gain leadership experience.
 Community members must enroll as auditing students.

 Jazz Performing Groups